graceframework/grace-framework/README.md

 [Grace Plugins](https://github.com/grace-plugins/) repository contains several plugins to develop applications more easier and productive.

 * [Grace Admin](https://github.com/grace-plugins/grace-admin) is a powerful and flexible, extensible administration framework and management console for Grace, which use [Grace Dynamic Modules](/grace-plugin-dynamic-modules/README.md).
+* [Grace Dynamic Modules Plugin](https://github.com/grace-plugins/grace-dynamic-modules) is a powerful and flexible, extensible administration framework and management console for Grace.
 * [Grace Htmx](https://github.com/grace-plugins/grace-htmx) is a plugin provide helpers to easy use [HTMX](https://htmx.org).
 * [Grace Hotwire](https://github.com/grace-plugins/grace-hotwire) is a plugin for using [Hotwire](https://hotwired.dev) Stimulus and Turbo.
 * [Grace Unpoly](https://github.com/grace-plugins/grace-unpoly) is a plugin for using [Unpoly](https://unpoly.com).